 Copper is a very common transition metal that is hugely used in many industries to form alloys that are incorporated to make products that are of day to day essentials and are commercially viable including coins in currencies.
 In Chemistry, the copper chemical formula is denoted as Cu. as copper belongs to the transition metal group in the periodic table that has a d subshell and is denoted as (n - 1) d transition.
-It has an atomic number 29, thus the copper chemical formula is alternatively written as Cu29 in general.
+It has an atomic number 29.
 Copper is very soft, malleable, ductile and the fresh surface of copper exposed appears pinkish-orange in colour.

 They are good conductors of electricity with high thermal conductivity and thus is widely used as metal in electric wiring.
 The various alloys are also used for making jewellery, where sterling silver is used, cupro nickel is used to make coins and marine hardware, thermocouples for temperature measurement and strain gauge copper alloy constantan is used.
 The raw metallic form of copper is illustrated below.

 Though copper shows multiple oxidation states due to the presence of the d-subshells ranging from +1, +2,+3,+4 the most stable is the +2 oxidation state.
 The valence shell electron distribution of the transition metal copper is Xe 4s1 3d10.
 Thus the 4s subshell as 1 electron along with the 3d electrons together acts as valence shell electrons.
 Thus obtaining stable oxidation states refers to energy balance.
 Thus losing electrons from the valence shells requires energy and obtaining high oxidation means losing valence electrons that cost higher energy.
 Thus the energy costs for reaching a definite oxidation state needs to be compensated with the electron affinity of the nonmetal and the electrostatic forces of attraction of dipoles and negative ions bonding.